 Why hope?
-Having hope is strongly associated with improved coping skills, problem-solving, resiliency.
-The power of hope is that includes two components.
-One is the agency element that includes the motivation and what we control.
-The other is that with hope we define a specific journey of how to get there.
+Having hope is strongly associated with improved coping skills, problem-solving, and resiliency.
+The power of hope includes two components.
+One is the agency element which includes the motivation and what we control.
+The other is that with the hope we define a specific journey of how to get there.

 In line with looking back in time, look forward in time.
 Visualize a soon-to-be future where we can imagine our lives being back-to-normal.
 Take this a step further and identify how can you even improve upon important elements of your life (family, health, professional, spiritual, etc.) and how you can start contributing towards this.

 Of course, it’s a lot to digest.
 So, break these actions into small steps that are actionable to avoid feeling overwhelmed.
 Part of these actions is to share your goals with others and to also use the right language (not I might be able to do this but “I will”, “It’s possible”, and “I can”).